elsame/elsame.github.io/_posts/2018-06-01-how-to-use-swagger-to-test-rest-service.md

 c.IncludeXmlComments(GetXmlCommentsPath());
 ```

 Now run the application.
-My application runs at http://localhost:52651 so I add /Swagger/ui/index to the url and then I can select EmployeeModels and it looks like this:
+My application runs at http://localhost:52651 so I add /Swagger/ui/index to the url and then I can select EmployeeModels and it looks like this (http://localhost:52651/Swagger/ui/index):

 ![My helpful screenshot]({{ "/assets/article2_pic3.jpg" | absolute_url }})

 So now I can easily test my Rest API Service.
 I can select Post method and insert values for example:

 ![My helpful screenshot]({{ "/assets/article2_pic4.jpg" | absolute_url }})